 To be honest, if you have been living with the third edition, have taken the trouble to adopt the new British Standard proofreading symbols, to update yourself on changes to copyright and your own specialist subjects, attended training courses and have made a successful transition to on-screen editing, I would think twice about reinvesting in the fourth edition (albeit tax deductible).

 However, there is no doubt that every publishing professional should have a copy of Butcher and I am very happy to reinstate her in my reference stable.
 She continues to be my 'Best Mate', a thoroughbred, an archetypal workhorse and that 'once in a lifetime' winner.

-Editor's note: Butcher's Copy-editing is an SfEP recommended reference book.
+Editor's note: Butcher's Copy-editing is a CIEP recommended reference book.